lpinzari/sql-psql-udy/00_psql_setup/19_deleting_unity_tables.md

 Foreign-key constraints:
     "products_segment_id_fkey" FOREIGN KEY (segment_id) REFERENCES product_segments(id)
 ```
+The output of the command shows that the `products_segmant_id_fkey` constraint does not have any action when we delete a ecord in the parent table.
+In this case the **responsibility for ensuring this integrity rests with the users of the database**.
 A solution to this problem is to add a foreign key constraint with **ON DELETE OPTION** to the **products** `child` table.

 First, drop existing foreign key constraints "`products_segment_id_fkey`":